 X

 Call us today: UT: 801-884-3775 TX: 469-552-5992

-Divorce proceedings typically have bench trials, meaning that the judge hears the arguments and makes a decision without the help of a jury.
-In highly contentious divorces, there may be multiple issues coming to court.
-In states that do allow juries to be involved in family law matters, jury involvement may only extend to specific parts of a divorce.
+In family law cases such as divorces, jury trials are extremely rare.
+In Utah, jury trials in family law cases are not typically allowed.
+Even in states where they are, juries are not commonly involved.
+A jury trial is far more common in criminal cases or some civil cases.
+In a state where juries are allowed to be part of divorce proceedings, the role of the jury may extend only to specific parts of a divorce.
 For example, a judge may decide how the assets will be divided, but a jury may decide on fault.
 It should be noted that even in states where juries are allowed to be part of a divorce proceeding, it is extremely unusual for a jury to be involved in any part of the divorce process.
-In civil matters, it isn’t unusual for parties to demand a jury trial, but that is not normal in a family law matters.
-If you would like a jury to be part of your trial—assuming that’s even allowed in your state—you should speak to your attorney about whether or not that would be beneficial to you.
+In civil matters, it is not unusual for parties to demand a jury trial, but that is not normal in family law matters.
+If you would like a jury to be part of your trial, assuming that is even allowed in your state, you should speak to your attorney about whether or not that would be beneficial to you.

 Avoiding a Trial

-While you can’t control everything about your divorce, you can certainly have a large influence on the price tag that comes with it.
+While you cannot control everything about your divorce, you can certainly have a large influence on the price tag that comes with it.
 Going to trial is often a very expensive and time-consuming process.
 One of the best ways to avoid trial is to tell your attorney which issues you want to focus on so that you can prioritize those issues and reach a reasonable agreement on other issues.
-Your attorney will understand the laws and should have enough experience to tell you what you can reasonably expect in your divorce settlement based upon the goals you’ve laid out for them.
+Understanding what is summary judgment can also help you and your attorney decide whether to pursue that path.
+Your attorney will understand the laws and should have enough experience to tell you what you can reasonably expect in your divorce settlement based upon the goals you have laid out for them.
 You might not like the terms that your divorce attorney suggests that you expect.
 However, when two people aggressively pursue more than they can reasonably get, the divorce process is considerably more likely to drag on.

 When You Need Legal Advice

-If you’re filing for divorce, CoilLaw is here for you.
+If you are filing for divorce, CoilLaw is here for you.
 Our attorneys are experienced in getting our clients the best outcomes possible.
 Contact us today to schedule your initial consultation.

+X